 Carrot Coriander Soup Recipe

-I used the Morphy Richards Soup Maker to combine everything, but it’s just as easy to do with a good food processor or blender.
+I used the Morphy Richards Soup Maker to combine everything, but it’s just as easy to do with a good food processor or immersion blender.
 Chop onion, potato, and carrots into small pieces and saute in a large pot with 1 tbsp olive oil until the vegetables are tender – about 10 minutes.

 You may need to reheat the batch on the stove before serving.
 Salt and pepper to taste.
 Garnish with more fresh coriander or add a dollop of Greek yogurt.
 The almond milk gives it a creamier texture, but feel free to experiment with your own variations.